nusrathsyed/fitness-boutique/README.md

 1. In the run command bar enter this command ```./mvnw spring-boot:run```
 2. Then click the run button located at https://replit.com/join/mvibpmtxat-syednu

+*Access the master branch to run the application via Docker.

 ### Reference Documentation
 For further reference, please consider the following sections: